THE BEECHING REPORT

 In 1969 the Waverley Route achieved fame, becoming one of the major closures as part of the “reshaping” cuts of the 1960s, ultimately authorised for closure on 15th July 1968 by Richard Marsh the Minister for Transport, a supporter of road traffic.

 As previously mentioned, protesters blocked the line at Newcastleton until the early hours of the morning, on 6th January 1969, causing the final scheduled southbound train on the line to be several hours late.
-Only a few hours had gone by that day when British Rail staged a track lifting “ceremony” for the media at Riddings Junction, to formally separate the London Midland Region from the Scottish Region.
+Only two days later on 8th January 1969 British Rail staged a track lifting “ceremony” for the media at Riddings Junction, to formally separate the London Midland Region from the Scottish Region.

 However, that date was not the end for all traffic on the line.
 The section between Lady Victoria Pit and Hawick remained open until 28th April 1969, and the section between Carlisle Kingmoor’s Brunthill Sidings and Longtown until 31st August 1970, for freight traffic.